-Breast Reconstruction Surgery in Dallas with Dr. Bryan Armijo
+Breast Reconstruction Surgery in Dallas, TX with Dr. Bryan Armijo

 Today, many patients who receive a breast cancer diagnosis go on to live healthy, happy lives after treatment.
-Nevertheless, recovering from breast cancer surgery presents its own set of choices and challenges.
+Nevertheless, recovering from breast cancer surgery presents a unique set of choices and challenges.
 Following a lumpectomy or mastectomy, patients have the option of pursuing breast reconstruction surgery to restore breasts to their prior shape and size.
-Breast reconstruction can help those affected by breast cancer heal both physically and emotionally by reducing reminders of their illness and providing them with a sense of freedom and wholeness.
-Experienced plastic surgeon Dr. Bryan Armijo offers several different state-of-the-art breast reconstructive treatment options in Dallas.
-During the consultation, Dr. Armijo will go over each option in detail and together, with the patient, formulate a reconstructive surgical plan that is best suited for them.

 Implant-Based Breast Reconstruction

 If you choose implants for breast reconstruction, Dr. Armijo will place tissue expanders after your mastectomy.
-This expander is a special type of implant that’s fitted with a small port.
-Through this port, saline solution is added to the implant every few weeks over the course of a few months.
-This causes the skin to expand, gradually creating a new breast pocket.
-Once the patient is happy with the size, Dr. Armijo removes the tissue expanders and inserts durable, form-stable permanent implants made of cohesive silicone gel.
+This expander is a special type of implant fitted with a small port.
+Through this port, you’ll have saline solution added to each implant every few weeks over a few months.
+Doing so causes the skin to expand, gradually creating a new breast pocket.
+Once you are patient happy with the size, Dr. Armijo will remove the tissue expanders and insert durable, form-stable permanent implants made of cohesive silicone gel.

 DIEP Flap Breast Reconstruction

 Flap breast reconstruction uses tissue taken from the patient’s body to restore breast fullness and symmetry after mastectomy.
 This technique produces reconstructed breasts that look and feel natural, so it’s perfect for women with smaller breasts who would like to avoid the use of implants.
-Even when implants are used, constructing a flap to cover the implant can produce favorable results, especially when the patient had a large amount of breast tissue removed with the mastectomy.
+Even with implants, constructing a flap to cover them can produce favorable results, especially when the patient had a large amount of breast tissue removed with the mastectomy.

 Fat Transfer Breast Reconstruction

-In some cases, Dr. Armijo will use the patient’s own fat in conjunction with implant based reconstruction.
-This allows for a more natural looking slope from the patient’s chest wall to the implant.
+In some cases, Dr. Armijo will use your body fat in conjunction with implant-based reconstruction, which allows for a more natural-looking slope from the chest wall to the implant.

 Though fat transfer has distinct advantages, it’s not without caveats.
-Sometimes, patients will need more than one fat transfer to achieve optimal results, which extends total recovery time.
-Likewise, the body can reabsorb injected fat cells over time, causing the breast to shrink slightly.
+Sometimes, you might need more than one fat transfer to achieve optimal results, which extends total recovery time.
+Likewise, the body can reabsorb injected fat cells over time, causing the breasts to shrink slightly.

 Immediate Vs. Delayed Breast Reconstruction